janosimas/notes/C++/README.md

 ### Clang format diff

-  This script allow `clang-format` to be applied only in the modified area of the code.
+  This script allows `clang-format` to be applied only in the modified area of the code.
 This allows a team to use `clang-format` in large codebases and still only commit formatted code.

 ```bash
 git diff -U0 --no-color HEAD^ | clang-format-diff.py -p1 -i